mas-chat/mas/README.md

 NOTE: Redis database schema will freeze only after 1.0 release.
 This is also when the project becomes suitable for general use.

 MAS is a web chat application.
-The server part implements MAS client API.
-[Meetandspeak.com][] is an instance of this application.

-Both the server and web app are currently being rewritten from scratch and are not yet fully functional.

 For more info, see